-KPIs or Key Performance Indicators in the software testing industry are some measurable values that are computed to gauge the efficiency and effectiveness of the software testing process as a whole.
+Software KPIs or Key Performance Indicators in the software testing industry are some measurable values computed to gauge the efficiency and effectiveness of the software testing process as a whole.

-Though it may seem natural to use software testing KPIs to gauge efficiency, there is a divide between the people of the testing community on the use of KPI in Software Testing industry..
-Some say that Software Testing KPIs can’t help achieve a much-needed balance between time, cost and quality while others swear by their effectiveness.
+Though it may seem natural to use software testing KPIs to gauge efficiency, there is a divide between the people of the testing community on using KPIs in the Software Testing industry.
+Some say that Software Testing KPIs can’t help achieve a much-needed balance between time, cost, and quality, while others swear by their effectiveness.

 1. Understand the process

 2. Review the KPIs that can be measured

 3. Figure out the KPIs for quality that should be measured for maximum effectiveness according to your project.

 - 1 What are the KPIs in Software Testing?

 - 2 When are the Software Testing KPIs beneficial?

 - 3 When is the Software Testing KPIs not useful?

 - 5 Suggested Reading